With spring approaching, it’s time to make sure your hiking gear is on-point.

 BEST WATER BOTTLE

 Hydration is arguably the most important concern while out in the wild.
 Recently, we’ve been blessed with water bottles that feature a built-in filter at an affordable price.
 It’s is a game-changer for any adventurer because it means you don’t have to pack a huge bottle of water, and you can always get more if you’re out longer than expected (i.e. lost).
-This makes it a great purchase for any adventurer – from casual hiker to extreme explorer.
-We suggest this one from LifeStraw because it’s reasonably priced at $37, comes very highly-rated with 4 stars and over 2,100 reviews, and features a quality replaceable filter.
-The filter is made using a hollow fiber membrane which traps bacteria and protozoa, allowing you to drink any water you find.
+This makes it a great purchase for any adventurer — from casual hiker to extreme explorer.
+We suggest this one from LifeStraw because it’s reasonably priced at $37, comes very highly-rated with 4.7 stars after 8,000+ reviews, and features a quality replaceable filter.
+The filter is made using a hollow fiber membrane that traps bacteria and protozoa, allowing you to drink any water you find.

 BEST TREKKING POLES